-4.2.10 Housing Choice and Mix
+4.2.10 Housing Choice and Mix Apartment Diversity

 A mix of dwelling types is essential to cater for different family groups and lifestyles, and to achieve housing affordability.
 Dwellings require internal flexibility as well as a variety of outdoor and recreational areas.
+Part 4K of the ADG refers to Apartment Mix and requires for a variety of apartment types to be provided in residential flat buildings and matters to be taken into consideration when determining the apartment mix.